 - Each programme module is updated every 18 months with new developments and current thinking and research.

-- Setanta College students get to use the latest technology in sport because of our partnerships with StatSports, Daniel Cohen at ForceDecks and Orreco as well as our state of the are 3D Marker Less Motion Capture System.
+- Setanta College students get to use the latest technology in sport because of our partnerships with STATSports, ForceDecks, PUSH, and many other world leading sports-tech companies.

 - Our practical application workshops are conducted at a €4 million specially designed Strength and Conditioning SportsLab.